 Rear Adm.
-W. Grant Mager, a native of Annapolis, Maryland, graduated as a member of the class of 1988 from the United States Naval Academy with a Bachelor of Science in Aerospace Engineering.
-He also holds a master’s degree in Business Administration from the Naval Postgraduate School and is a graduate of the Joint Forces Staff College Joint and Combined Warfighting School.
+W. Grant Mager is a native of Annapolis, Maryland.
+He is a 1988 graduate of the U.S. Naval Academy with a Bachelor of Science in Aerospace Engineering and is a designated Naval Aviator.
+He also holds a Master in Business Administration from the Naval Postgraduate School.

-In 1998 Mager joined the Navy Reserve and was reassigned to VFC-12, assuming command in 2006.
+In 1998, Mager joined the Navy Reserve (NR) and was reassigned to VFC 12, assuming Command in 2006.
 During his tenure, his shipmates earned the Golden Wrench for Maintenance Excellence and the Chief of Naval Operations Safety ‘S’ award.

-Subsequent command tours included Navy Reserve (NR) Tactical Air Control Squadron (TACRON) 21, NR Navy Information Operations Command Norfolk and NR Maritime Operations Center Headquarters at United States Fleet Forces Command.
-He also served as executive officer at NR NATO Allied Command Transformation Det.
-Norfolk and as Reserve chief staff officer at United States Fleet Forces Command.
-In 2016 he mobilized to Camp Lemonnier, Djibouti, Africa to serve as the chief staff officer for a Special Operations Joint Task Force.
+Subsequent command tours included NR Tactical Air Control Squadron 21, NR Navy Information Operations Command Norfolk, and NR Maritime Operations Center Headquarters at U.S. Fleet Forces Command.
+He also served as executive officer at NR NATO Allied Command Transformation Detachment Norfolk and as reserve chief staff officer at U. S. Fleet Forces Command.
+In 2016, he mobilized to Camp Lemonnier, Djibouti, Africa to serve as the chief staff officer for a Special Operations Joint Task Force.

-In his civilian career, Mager is the founder and president of a technical services company that specializes in aviation consulting and complex system test & evaluation.
+In his civilian career, Mager is the founder and president of a technical services company that specializes in aviation consulting and complex system test and evaluation.

-Mager has accumulated over 3,500 military flight hours and more than 200 carrier arrested landings.
-His personal awards include the Legion of Merit, Defense Meritorious Service Medal, and Meritorious Service Medal.
-In 2008 he was awarded the Rear Adm.
-McCellan Award for academic excellence by the Naval Postgraduate School.
+Mager accumulated over 3500 military flight hours and more than 200 carrier arrested landings.
+His awards include the Legion of Merit, Defense Meritorious Service Medal, and Meritorious Service Medal.
+In addition, he was awarded the Rear Admiral McCellan Award for academic excellence from the Naval Postgraduate School.